JTKashuba/CS-Degree-Guide/README.md

     * CIS_degree.py - A file containing the instantiated degree object containing all courses specific to the CIS Major
     * Gen_Ed.py - A file containing the instantiated degree object containing all general education courses
     * degree_objects.py - A file containing the definitions of the Degree, Course, and Term class objects
-    * degree_planning.py - A file containing the functions used to generate a Four-Year Plan
+    * degree_planning.py - A file containing the functions used to generate a 4-year plan
     * student_objects.py - A file containing the definition of the Student class object
 * documentation - A directory containing the following pieces of documentation
     * Agenda_MtgNotes.pdf - Documentation of Team TBD meeting agendas
     * Programmer_Documentation.pdf - Programmer Documentation for the entire system
-    * Project_Plan.pdf - Team TBD's Four-Year Plan Tracker Project Plan presented as a 3-Page-Summary
+    * Project_Plan.pdf - Team TBD's CS Degree Guide Project Plan presented as a 3-Page-Summary
     * SDS.pdf - Software Design Specification
     * SRS.pdf - Software Requirements Specification
     * TeamTBD.pdf - Documentation of Team TBD's progress in Excel format, tracked hours of work - organized by week